-Board Directors based on the recommendation of the Nomination and Remuneration Committee considers the of Deepika Daliyaas appointment Ms. an Independent Director in the interest of the Company and recommends the Special approval of Members.
+The Board Ωf Directors based on the recommendation of the Nomination and Remuneration Committee considers the appointment Ms. Deepika Daliyaas of Independent Director in the interest of the Company and recommends the Special Resolution for approval of Members.

 Except Ms. Deepika Daliya, being the appointee, none of the Directors and Key Managerial Personnel of the Company, including their relatives, are in any way concerned or interested, financially or otherwise in the resolution set out in Item #6